Rafting on the Lurín River

 Flora and Fauna: In the upper part of the river, you can find shrimps, tilapias, catfish, trouts, river silversides, and guppies (3cm fish).
 Additionally, it features wild flora including poceas, grasses, wild cane, reeds, and grasses.

-Key Route Data
+Key Data about Lurín

 Altitude